NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =======================  =======  =====  ===========  ========  ========  =========================================
   Element                  Type     Units  Constraints  Required  Default   Notes
   =======================  =======  =====  ===========  ========  ========  =========================================
-  ``FacilitiesConnected``  string          See [#]_     Yes                 Specifies which facilities are connected ``EqualFlow``            boolean                      Yes                 Specifies how the DHWR is configured [#]_ ``Efficiency``           double   frac   > 0, <= 1    Yes                 Efficiency according to CSA 55.1
+  ``FacilitiesConnected``  string          See [#]_     Yes                 Specifies how many facilities are connected ``EqualFlow``            boolean                      Yes                 Specifies how the DHWR is configured [#]_ ``Efficiency``           double   frac   > 0, <= 1    Yes                 Efficiency according to CSA 55.1
   =======================  =======  =====  ===========  ========  ========  =========================================

   .. [#] FacilitiesConnected choices are "one" or "all".
-         Use "one" if there are multiple showers and only one of them is connected to the DWHR.
-         Use "all" if there is one shower and it's connected to the DWHR or there are two or more showers connected to the DWHR.
+         Use "all" if all of the showers in the home are connected to WHR units, otherwise use "one" if at least one shower is connected to a DWHR unit.
   .. [#] EqualFlow should be true if the DWHR supplies pre-heated water to both the fixture cold water piping *and* the hot water heater potable supply piping.

 Drain water heat recovery is modeled according to the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.